US Fed sells $7.799 bln of shorter-dated Treasuries

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-NEW YORK Aug 21 The Federal Reserve on Tuesday sold $7.799 billion of Treasuries with maturities ranging from October 2014 through April 2015, the New York Fed said on its Web site.
+NEW YORK, Sept 17 The Federal Reserve on Monday sold $7.799 billion of Treasuries with maturities ranging from December 2014 through May 2015, the New York Federal Reserve Bank said on its website.

-The sale was part of the Fed's latest stimulus program, dubbed "Operation Twist" -- a program that extends the maturity of the central bank's Treasuries holdings in a bid to lower mortgage rates and other long-term borrowing costs.
+The sale was part of the Fed's latest stimulus program, dubbed "Operation Twist," which extends the maturity of the central bank's Treasuries holdings in a bid to lower mortgage rates and other long-term borrowing costs.

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan